-At Senator Heinrich's request, a legislative provision was included in the bill to permanently remove the overhead burden on NNSA labs for LDRD that currently double-taxes Sandia National Laboratories and Los Alamos National Laboratory.
+Senator Heinrich supported a legislative provision in the bill that extends for five additional years a suspension of the overhead burden on NNSA labs for LDRD that currently double-taxes Sandia National Laboratories and Los Alamos National Laboratory.
 LDRD is a strategic research and development program that is critical to maintaining the scientific vitality of the national laboratories.
 In last year's NDAA Congress suspended the overhead burden on the labs' LDRD through the end of fiscal year 2020.
-Senator Heinrich's amendment this year permanently eliminates it for all NNSA nuclear laboratories and facilities.